Join Queries

 | Charlie | NULL |

 Explanation: For each student, the lateral subquery runs individually and finds their maximum mark.
+This is different from a regular join - it's evaluated row by row.

 Note: